About the Test

 For a spot urine test that measures the potassium-to-creatinine ratio, you will be given a receptacle to collect urine in the bathroom at the doctor’s office or lab.
 Normally you will be instructed to start urinating into the toilet and then collect a sample by holding the receptacle under your stream of urine.

 For a 24-hour sample, you will be given bags or containers for collecting your urine for a full day.
-You will need to have a container with you through the day so that you can collect urine regardless of where you are.
+You will need to have a container with you throughout the day to collect urine regardless of where you are.

-For the standard 24-hour collection, you will start the day by urinating into the toilet after waking up.
-After that, you will collect all of your urine for the rest of the day and night.
+For the standard 24-hour collection, you will start the day by urinating in the toilet after waking up.
+Then you will collect all your urine for the rest of the day and night.
 You will also collect the urine from when you first wake up the next day.
-After you have finished the 24-hour collection, you should follow the provided instructions for bringing your sample to the lab.
+Once you have finished the 24-hour collection, follow the instructions for bringing your sample to the lab.

 After the test